-Here are six strategies from my book, The Ecstasy of Surrender to help you manage your senstivity more effectively and stay centered without absorbing negative energies.
+Here are six strategies to help you manage your sensitivity more effectively and stay centered without absorbing negative energy.

 - Move away.
-When possible, distance yourself by at least twenty feet from the suspected source.
+When possible, distance yourself by at least 20 feet from the suspected source.
 See if you feel relief.
 Don't err on the side of not wanting to offend anyone.
-At the gathering try not to sit next to the identified energy vampire.
+At the gathering, try not to sit next to the identified energy vampire.
 Physical closeness increases empathy.

 - Surrender to your breath.
-If you suspect you are picking up someone else’s energies, concentrate on your breath for a few minutes.
-This is centering and connects you to your power.
+If you suspect you are picking up someone else’s negativity, concentrate on your breath for a few minutes.
 In contrast, holding your breath keeps negativity lodged in your body.
 To purify fear and pain, exhale stress and inhale calm.
 Picture unwholesome emotions as a gray fog lifting from your body, and wellness as a clear light entering it.
 This can produce quick results.

 - Visualize protection around you.
-Research has shown that visualization is a healing mind/body technique.
+Research has shown that visualization is a healing mind-body technique.
 A practical form of protection many people use, including health care practitioners with difficult patients, involves visualizing an envelope of white light around your entire body.
-Or with extremely toxic people, visualize a fierce black jaguar patrolling and protecting your energy field to keep out intruders.
+Or with extremely toxic people, visualize a fierce black jaguar patrolling and protecting you.

 - Define and honor your empathic needs.
 Safeguard your sensitivities.
 In a calm, collected moment, make a list of your top five most emotionally rattling situations.
 Then formulate a plan for handling them so you don’t fumble in the moment.
 Here are some practical examples of what to do in situations that predictably stymie empaths.